If you want to see my professional career profile I suggest that you visit my LinkedIn page

 - the organisation is strengthened not diminished

-At the heart of better change are better decisions – analytically and behaviourally.
-Change always starts with a decision and leaders need to think about change before this point.
-Too often change handling is started too late – after the decisions and analysis.
+At the heart of this are better decisions – analytically and behaviourally.
+Any change always starts with a choice, a decision and leaders need to think about change, innovation and development before this point.
+Too often all this is started too late – after the decisions and analysis and not before.

 Most leaders want to create sustainable success for their organisation.
 In the face of almost constant challenges and changes this means many important decisions and changes.

 Decisions must be well chosen, made in a timely way and generate the commitment across the team for effective and speedy implementation.
 This is of strategic significance: